-This video on Workshop from Bunnings was all I needed to install my first splashback.
+This Bunnings video was all I needed to install my first splashback.
 With the subway tile splashback completed, it was then time to install the overhead cabinets and the doors on the bottom centre cabinet, and then get the sink and plumbing finished.

 The last thing to do was to fill the join, and then give the benchtop a final sand and coat.